Toronto streetcar system: Grand unions

 Grand unions need to be replaced as their tracks wear out.
 The TTC requires two years of planning and preparation to replace a grand union.
 Once replaced, the tracks at the grand union are expected to last 20 to 25 years before needing replacement again.

-Non-revenue streetcar lines
+Non-revenue streetcar tracks

-The streetcar system has non-revenue lines that inter-connect revenue routes and provide alternate routes for planned and emergency diversions.
-Some non-revenue lines are necessary for streetcars going in and out of service.
-Most non-revenue lines are located in downtown Toronto; they include, roughly from east to west:
+The streetcar system has non-revenue tracks that interconnect revenue routes and provide alternate routes for planned and emergency diversions.
+Some non-revenue tracks are necessary for streetcars going in and out of service.
+Most non-revenue tracks are located in downtown Toronto; they include, roughly from east to west: